Femifere/Momo_Card_Settlement_API/README.md

-# Momo Card Settlement Project 🚀
+# Momo Card Transaction & Settlement Project 🚀

-Welcome to the **Momo Card Settlement Project**!
-This project provides a financial data API service designed for managing card transactions, processing large CSV files, and storing the data in a MySQL database with Redis caching.
-It also includes JWT authentication for secure access.
+Welcome to the **Momo Card Transaction & Settlement Project**!
+This project offers a robust financial data API service for managing card transactions, processing large datasets from CSV files, and storing the results in a scalable database system.
+Featuring a secure API, caching with Redis, and seamless deployment using Docker, this project is optimized for high performance and reliability.

 ---